-So, on a monitor with 100% sRGB color space coverage (and decent calibration), sRGB content will appear accurate, just like how the creators intended.
+So, on a monitor with 100% sRGB color space coverage (and decent calibration), sRGB content will appear accurate, just as the creators intended.

-In this case, the monitor stretches its sRGB gamut to match its native gamut thus causing over-saturation when viewing sRGB content.
-So, instead of the standard red color for YouTube’s logo, for instance, it appears too red and even neon-like.
+In this case, the monitor stretches its color primaries to match its native gamut thus causing over-saturation when viewing sRGB content.
+So, instead of the standard red color for YouTube’s logo, for instance, it appears too red or even neon-like.

 An ICC profile allows color-managed applications to modify and properly map the gamut for accurate color reproduction.